Last month, Berkeley Haas announced a new option for any college senior to apply to for its fulltime MBA with a two- to five-year deferment.

-Judith’s upcoming article offers guide to the characteristics and distinctions of each deferred MBA admissions option at 8 top business schools, including: HBS, Stanford GSB, MIT Sloan, Wharton, Chicago Booth, Yale SOM, UVA Darden, and Berkeley Haas.
+Judith’s latest article in Poets&Quants offers guide to deferred MBA admission at 8 top business schools, including: HBS, Stanford GSB, MIT Sloan, Wharton, Chicago Booth, Yale SOM, UVA Darden, and Berkeley Haas.

 But what does it take to make the cut for a deferred admission MBA?